datamade/how-to/django/external-auth.md

 Update your application's `requirements.txt` file to add `django-allauth` as a dependency.
 Remember to rebuild your application container to ensure that your dependencies are up to date.

 Using the [documentation](https://django-allauth.readthedocs.io/en/latest/installation.html) as a reference, we'll need to add several lines of `django-allauth` configuration to `INSTALLED_APPS` in `settings.py`.
 Some lines will be specific to the social account provider you use, and are specified in the docs.
-You can also include multiple providers.
+We can also include multiple providers.
 If we're using Github as an example:

     INSTALLED_APPS = [
         'django.contrib.admin',